parsaeisa/Go_practice/usefull.md

 errFakeData := faker.FakeData(&cars, options.WithRandomMapAndSliceMaxSize(uint(5)))
 ```

-Also you can add a MinSize in options .
+You can also add a MinSize in options .